smallsco/macstodon/README.md

 6. Wait about 10 minutes or so for it to finish.

 ## Known Issues
 * SSL is not supported at all.
 You will need to run an SSL-stripping proxy on another machine and configure your Mac to use it.
 I recommend using [WebOne](https://github.com/atauenis/webone).
 Note that you will probably need to add your Mastodon server to the `ForceHTTPS` section of WebOne's config file (it depends on how your Mastodon instance is configured).
+Some instances (i.e. `bitbang.social`) also require that the user-agent is configured to something modern-looking like `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/16.2 Safari/605.1.15`
 * This also means you'll need to use `http` instead of `https` in the server URL - Python 1.5.2's `urllib` doesn't have any support whatsoever for `https`.
 * Performance can be pretty bad when it comes to parsing large JSON responses.
 * There is no support for Unicode whatsoever.
 This app may not work for you if you have an emoji in your username.
 Sorry.